gagik/realm-example-mbnb-multiple-sync-providers/README.md

 # Multiple Realm Providers with a shared Sync user example

-### NOTE: This is an example implementation of how one could use multiple Realm providers with shared sync, it includes only the frontend.
+### NOTE: This is an example implementation of how one could use multiple Realm providers with shared sync.
 This is based on Realm's official [MBnb example](https://github.com/realm/realm-js/tree/main/examples/rn-mbnb), refer to that for an up to date reference.

 A demo application showcasing how to use [MongoDB's Atlas Device SDK for React Native](https://www.mongodb.com/docs/realm/sdk/react-native/) in order to cache viewed collection items and view them offline.
 It uses [anonymous authentication](https://www.mongodb.com/docs/atlas/app-services/authentication/anonymous/) to create a session which allows the demo user to search for MBnB listings from the [Sample AirBnB Listings dataset](https://www.mongodb.com/docs/atlas/sample-data/sample-airbnb/).